Skip to main content

 My RTX 3090 has 24 GB of VRAM, which sounds generous.
 But Ollama — my always-running local LLM service — typically consumes about 20 GB of that.
 That doesn’t leave enough room for WhisperX.

-It stops Ollama before transcription, then restarts it when the script exits — even if it exits with an error, thanks to trap cleanup EXIT.
+The transcription script handles this automatically: it stops Ollama before transcription, then restarts it when the script exits — even if it exits with an error, thanks to trap cleanup EXIT.
 Peak VRAM usage during diarization is around 8 GB, well within the 3090’s capacity.

 Persistent Docker volume for model caching